pjakiela/ECON523/exercises/E5-TWFE.md

 #### Part (a)

-Regress `fpe` on country and year fixed effects, and generate a variable `tresid` (short for treatment residual) equal to the residuals from the regression (make sure that you dropped the country-years with missing values of the outcome variable).
+Regress `fpe` on country and year fixed effects, and generate a variable `tresid` (short for treatment residual) equal to the residuals from the regression (make sure that you drop the country-years with missing values of the outcome variable before you do this).

 #### Part (b)